Article: The Path of Service and Initiation

 For those of us who are birth professionals, then, these truths must resound within us the way thunder rolls across a darkened sky.
 We must understand the profound and important role we play as we assist women in moving through one of the major initiatory processes her biology drives her toward – that of giving birth.

-I will speak more to this momentous responsibility in a moment.
+I will speak more about this momentous responsibility in a moment.

 For men, these processes of initiation are also evidenced by their biology.
 But men’s biological processes are generally less dramatic because most of the drama of procreation lies within women’s biological processes.
 In both traditional and non-traditional cultures, men often have to invent initiatory processes in the form of elaborate rituals that challenge their status quo and that break down old forms and create new ones because their bodies are not driving them every month from one form to another the way women’s bodies do.
 The sun dance in the Lakota tradition, ritual war games in the Mayan tradition, and genital mutilation in the Hebraic and other traditions are examples of these culturally defined initiatory processes that men engage in to try to match the driving nature of women’s biology as it pushes her toward the encounter with her spiritual path and her spiritual truth.